CCH(LEGAL) - LOCAL REVENUE SOURCES: APPRAISAL DISTRICT

 Auxiliary Appraisal Review Board Members

-The appraisal district board by resolution may provide for a number of auxiliary appraisal review board members to hear taxpayer protests before the appraisal review board and to assist the board in performing its duties.
+The appraisal district board by resolution may provide for a number of auxiliary appraisal review board members that the board considers appropriate to hear taxpayer protests before the appraisal review board and to assist the board in performing its duties.
+Tax Code 6.414(a)